 Try not to give verbal directions to your child.
 It can be tough to restrain the impulse to say, "Do what the teacher is doing!" or "Hold your instrument this way," but children respond best by watching and listening to you and doing things by themselves!
 Wandering toddlers are fine, but if you want your child to come back to you, avoid calling to him or her from across the room.
 If necessary, redirect your child physically back to you or the circle.
 Please do watch out for your child’s safety, but mostly, we want you to just relax and have fun!

-Play your CD at home and in the car as frequently as possible, especially during the first few weeks of class.
+Play your current collection at home and in the car as frequently as possible, especially during the first few weeks of class.
 Make it available to your child to listen to while playing or before nap or bedtime.
 Use the songbook to help you remember the songs or to play along if you play an instrument.
 Try using the songbook at storytime instead of a regular book, and sing through the songs as you go along.
 Looking at the printed notes on the page will help children understand that music is something that can be read, like words.
 Familiarization with notation will help them when they are more ready for formal music instruction, typically when they enter elementary school.

 New Music Together parents receive our introductory DVD "Music Together at Home: Helping Your Child Grow Musically."
 During class your teacher will refer to topics and point out examples of things covered in the video.
 We are also happy to discuss your child's individual progress in obtaining music competence at any time outside class.
 If you are a returning student and it has been months or years since you have read the Parent Guide or seen the new DVD, reread it or ask for a copy of the DVD today!
 You may be surprised how valuable it is, especially after having personal experience observing your child's music development.